peixy0/net.streaming/README.md

 Simple IPCam written in modern C++

 # note
-To use on Raspberry Pi or other devices with various hardware codec support.
-Edit options in src/main/main.cpp.
+To use on Raspberry Pi or other devices with various hardware codec support, edit options in src/main/main.cpp.

 Example: